opencontainers/tob/CHARTER.md

      issue involving only the given OCI Projects; or
    - ii. the Maintainership Coalition, by a qualified majority vote; or
-   - iii. the TOB via a decision made using the process outlined in Section 6 (n) of this Charter; or
+   - iii. the TOB via a decision made using the process outlined in Section 6 (o) of this Charter; or
    - iv. the TOB Chair if they determine a meeting is necessary.

-m.
+n.
 Issues should be referred to the TOB sufficiently in advance of a meeting to provide an appropriate time for TOB members to evaluate the issues, and the positions of the TDC, the positions of users, as well as sufficient time to explore compromise solutions.
 It is expected an appropriate review should